 Yes, by moving applications to the cloud, you're giving up some control and autonomy, but you're also going to benefit from reduced costs, increased flexibility, and scalable computation and storage.
-The Windows Azure architecture guide shows you how to do this.
+This guide shows you how to do this.